JQ-miao/PasscodeTextField/README.md

 <pre><code>PasscodeTextField *pcTF = [[PasscodeTextField alloc]initWithFrame:..];</code></pre>

 ## Methods

-- pcTF.complexity  //Complexity of the passcode, default is 4.
+- Complexity of the passcode, default is 4. pcTF.complexity

-- pcTF.color       //Color of elements in the view, default is black.
+- Color of elements in the view, default is black. pcTF.color

-- pcTF.size        //Size of elements in the view, default is 20.
+- Size of elements in the view, default is 20. pcTF.size

-- pcTF.style       //Style of elements in the view, default is likes iphone view.
+- Style of elements in the view, default is likes iphone view. pcTF.style

-- pcTF.getPasscode //A block can get the passcode.
+- A block can get the passcode pcTF.getPasscode
 <pre><code>pcTF.getPasscode = ^(NSString *passcode,PasscodeTextField *pcTF){
-                   la.text = [NSString stringWithFormat:@"Passcode is：%@",passcode];
+                   NSLog(@"passcode is : %@",passcode);
                };
 </code></pre>

-- showKeyboard
+- Show keyboard
+    [pcTF showKeyboard]

-- hideKeyboard
+- Hide keyboard
+    [pcTF hideKeyboard]

-- clearPasscode
+- Clear filled passcode
+    [pcTF clearPasscode]

 ### Contact me: [himjq.com](http://himjq.com)